-Many Fletcher courses, while organized along functional lines, have substantial content in a particular region.
+Many Fletcher courses, while organized along functional lines, have substantial content in a particular region (see here for a full listing).
 Thus, students often blend functional and regional interests by focusing on areas such as mobile banking in Sub-Saharan Africa.
 Finally, internships offer an excellent opportunity to develop regional as well as functional expertise.
 The following section highlights Fletcher’s footprint in various regions around the world.

 Examples of how our students, faculty and alumni are engaged in regions around the globe:

 - Students come from more than 70 countries.

 - Fletcher Alumni Clubs are active in 70 countries around the world.